statsig-io/statsig-forward-proxy/docs/monitoring.md

 - **How to Interpret**:
   - Sum total data points to get volume
 - **Is it working?**: This should roughly match with pod shutdown, however, transient issues can occur on the client application level/networking stack that can cause slightly higher volume.

+### GrpcEstimatedActiveStreams

+- **Description**: Estimated number of gRPC streams that are active.
+- **Event Unit Type**: Gauge
+- **Useful Dimensions**: sdk_key
+- **How to Interpret**:
+  - Sum of latest data point across pods is the number of active connections
+- **Is it working?**: If this is hitting the number of maximum grpc connections, or not incrementing, you will either be dropping connections at SFP or not able to connect at all.

 ### StreamingChannelGotNewData